 The space you do the work of your business in is also important.
-If you have a regular and established workplace, then the costs associated with it can be deducted from your taxes.
+If you have a regular and established workplace, the costs associated with it can be deducted from your taxes.
 For freelancers, this often means using the home office deduction.

 4. Office Supplies Deduction

 Any tools or supplies you buy for business purposes can be claimed as deductions.
 How often do you buy pens, ink, or printer paper to restock your home office?
-Keep track of all of these office supplies so that you can deduct them on your personal tax return as well.
+Keep track of all of these office supplies so that you can deduct them from your personal tax return as well.

 5. Retirement Contributions Deduction

-Another critical deduction for tax season is that of your retirement contributions.
+Another critical deduction for tax season is your retirement contributions.
 Just like your employer could withhold some of your income before taxes to save in a retirement account, so too can you put money in a retirement account and deduct that money from your taxable income.